dtsecon/modio/README.md

   - byte hex (BFX),
   - high low word (HLO)

-**modio** scans the directory `/usr/local/share/modio` for device register configuration files at run
+**modio** scans the directories `/usr/local/share/modio` and `$HOME/.modio` for device register
+configuration files at run time.
+All verified configuration files distributed with the **modio**
-time.
-The user can create and add more device configuration files by following the aforementioned syntax
+source are copied in `/usr/local/share/modio` directory.
+The user can also create and add more
+device configuration files under `$HOME/.modio` directory, following the aforementioned syntax
 rules.